Termite

 2. Dark brown to black color variations depending on wood moisture content

-3. Irregular shapes with visible organic debris throughout
+3. Irregular shapes with visible organic debris — often confused with construction dust or natural wood decay

 Signs of Active Infestations vs. Old Droppings